bimbomuri/DogBreedClassifier/README.md

 # Dog Breed Classifier #

-This project is a data capstone project for Udacity Data Science NanoDegree and I am to:
+# Project Overview #

-Build a pipeline to process real-world, user-supplied images.
-Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
-If supplied an image of a human face, the code will identify the resembling dog breed.
+This project uses Convolutional Neural Networks (CNNs) and transfer learning in order to build a pipeline to process real-world, user-supplied images.
+Convolutional Neural Networks (CNNs) are commonly used to analyse image data.
+Transfer learning is a technique that allows to reuse a model across different tasks.
+The objective is that given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
+If supplied an image of a human, the code will identify the resembling dog breed.
+If the algorithm can't identify the image as a human or dog, it will say so.

+# Table of Contents #
+Libraries
+File Descriptions
+Content
+Findings
+Libraries
+Keras
+OpenCV
+Matplotlib
+Numpy
+File descriptions
+dog_app.ipynb: Jupyter notebook containing the algorithm and process used to create it. dog_app.html: A copy of dog_app.ipynb in html format.
+Haarcascades folder: Xml file for use with the OpenCv face detector class.
+Various images: Images in jpg and jpeg format used to test the algorithm's predictions.
+Contents
+The project is organized along the following steps:

+# Intro #
+Step 0: Import Datasets
-Detect Humans
+Step 1: Detect Humans
-Assess the Human Face Detector The submission returns the percentage of the first 100 images in the dog and human face datasets that include a detected, human face.

-Detect Dogs
+Step 2: Detect Dog
-Use a pre-trained VGG16 Net to find the predicted class for a given image: dog_detector function returns True if a dog is detected in an image and False if not.

-Assess the Dog Detector The submission returns the percentage of the first 100 images in the dog and human face datasets that include a detected dog.

-CNN to Classify Dog Breeds from Scratch
-CNN architecture of trained model attains at least 7% accuracy on the test set.

-CNN to Classify Dog Breeds Using Transfer Learning
+Step 3: Create a CNN to Classify Dog Breeds (from Scratch) Step 4: Create a CNN to Classify Dog Breeds (using Transfer Learning) Step 5: Write Your Algorithm
+Step 6: Test Your Algorithm

 I used Resnet50 pre-trained for dog detection and if found then used our version Resnet50 trained model to identify the breed.
 I used face detector to detect human face if found then used our version of Resnet50 to identity the resembling breed.